-Instead, they form a clear picture of who they most prefer to work with.
-This helps to ensure that your clients experience better results AND that your business generates the results you are looking for.
+Instead, they form a clear picture of who they most prefer to work with to ensure their clients experience better results AND their businesses generate the results they desire.

 Because it’s incredibly important to hold a clear vision in your mind of the kind of person you’d really love to work with, so that you can begin attracting these types of ideal clients to your coaching business.